aislinb/sei-project-1/README.md

 * Winner status
 ```

+### Process:
-First I established the grid in the App.js file to show a seven by seven connect 4 frame:
+First I established the grid in the App.js file to show a seven by seven connect 4 frame.
+The connect-4 board is 7 columns by 6 rows, and there was an added top row for displaying the coin when the user selects a column, therefore generating 49 cells in total:

 ```
 const grid = document.querySelector('.grid')